A guide for printing directly on denim fabric with the use of the TexJet series printers.

 Denim textile is a fabric staple and comes in all weights, washes and colors.
 Most denim yarns’ composition is made of cotton which makes it an ideal substrate for digital printing.
 This way, any design that you have in mind can easily be reproduced on jean textile leading to unique custom products.

 Denim clothing can be dyed in a variety of colors, meaning that if you plan on printing on it you must pretreat it accordingly.
-If the textile’s color is white or light-washed then you can print directly on it or pretreat it with a solution, such as Polycoating, which boost the inks’ vibrancy, resulting in a more vivid print.
-In the case of dark or black denim, a pretreatment liquid must be applied, in order for the inks to be visible and not soak into the fabric.
+If the textile’s color is white or light-washed then you can print directly on it or pretreat it with a solution, such as Texjet Inks - Pretreatment for Lights which boost the inks’ vibrancy, resulting in a more vivid print.
+In the case of dark or black denim, the Texjet Inks - Pretreatment for Darks must be applied, in order for the inks to be visible and not soak into the fabric.

 - If the denim fabric contains synthetic fibers, for example elastane, its better to pretreat it with a solution to make sure the ink stays put, even if it's light-colored.